phalpern/MIRMatcher/README.md

 point, it should be considered a toy, for educational purposes.
 Eventually, Pablo hopes to upstream the component into the LLVM mainline.**

+## Installation

+Use this library by merging this repository with a fork of the LLVM repository.
+Alternatively, simply copy the files into the corresponding subdirectories of the LLVM source tree.

+In order to build the MIRMatcherTests target, you will need to add the following lines to the `unittests/CMakeLists.txt` file:

+    if(";${LLVM_TARGETS_TO_BUILD};" MATCHES ";X86;")
+    add_subdirectory(Intel_MIRMatcher)
+    endif()

+The unit test will not build unless one of the targets being built is X86 because x86_64 instructions are used in the examples.

 ## Usage Example

 This example searches for a **multiply** instruction whose output feeds into